alexmwu/cminor/README.md

 It has been tested on the OSX and RHEL gcc (gcc in OSX links to clang), Flex, and Bison.

-* The codegen-debug option currently only works on linux
+* The codegen-debug and linking with library (`ast/library.c`) option currently only works on linux
 * May work with but does not support Windows (or other unknown systems) C compilation.

 ##Build